GizmoNomical/GizmoNomical/README.md

 ---

 ### [Taxov](https://github.com/GizmoNomical/Taxov) - C# Web Application / SaaS Platform / Stripe Subscriptions  (ASP.NET / Blazor / Razor)

-Large-scale C# application and SaaS platform focused on reverse-engineering and modeling Escape from Tarkov market tax systems.
+*Previously hosted on a dedicated IIS Platform using MySQL Database* Medium-scale C# application (5000+ Lines of Code) and SaaS platform focused on reverse-engineering and modeling Escape from Tarkov market tax systems.

 *A niche but very helpful tool for players to get the most return from their time investment while selling in-game goods and items.*